nirdeshk1988/OauthFlow2/README.md

 # Setup

 * Clone the repo in your local folder.
-* Run the below command to install the npm supporting npm install
+* Run the below command to install the supporting node module
+  - npm install
 * Go to your salesforce and create the connected app.
 * Open the web-server.js file and update the callback url ,client id and Client Secret from your connected app.
 * Open the uer-agent.js file and update the callback url and cunsumer key.